SDFIdk/ea-modelling-tools-javascript/src/README.md

 Scripts that assist in creating a logical data model in UML.
 Scripts that prepare the derivation of physical data schemas are not included here.

+### link-the-type-on-attributes-to-a-type-in-the-model

+Change attribute types to types in model

+Makes sure that the types of the attributes are actually elements present in the model.

 ### move-grunddata1-to-grunddata2

 Upgrade a model from model rules	"modelregler for Grunddata version 1.2"